TheIceCreamBear/JSGML/README.md

 ## Usage
 To use, install with npm and use some packaging library (eg. webpack or gulp).
 ```
-npm install joml
+npm install jsgml
 ```

 ## Contributing
 This section is a TODO.

 ## License
-This section is a TODO.
+This repository and package is licensed under the MIT license.
+For more info, see LICENSE.md.